Fees & Scholarships

 Subject Scholarship – Art

 To apply for an Art Scholarship candidates need to submit a portfolio of their work for consideration.
-This may comprise of drawings, paintings, mixed media or three dimensional pieces, and should include some evidence of work undertaken in a school setting if possible.
+This may comprise of drawings, paintings, mixed media or three-dimensional pieces, and should include some evidence of work undertaken in a school setting if possible.
 There will be no formal interview.
 Work will be viewed in isolation.
-Candidates may also be invited to undertake a short practical assessment which will be included in the report to the Headmaster.
+Candidates may also be invited to undertake a short practical assessment which will be included in the report to the Headteacher.
 We will be looking for high levels of technical skill, strong creative approaches and a depth of understanding and ability that we consider to be outstanding.